condeadriankeith/RenThing/README.md

 - [WEB_SCRAPING.md](WEB_SCRAPING.md) - Documentation for web scraping functionality
 - [HOW_TO_USE_WEB_SCRAPING.md](HOW_TO_USE_WEB_SCRAPING.md) - User guide for web scraping
 - [ENVIRONMENT_VARIABLES.md](ENVIRONMENT_VARIABLES.md) - Configuration guide for environment variables
+- [OLLAMA_INTEGRATION.md](OLLAMA_INTEGRATION.md) - Local AI model integration with Ollama
 - [RECENT_CHANGES_SUMMARY.md](RECENT_CHANGES_SUMMARY.md) - Summary of recent development changes
+- [REN_AI_ISOLATION_SUMMARY.md](REN_AI_ISOLATION_SUMMARY.md) - Summary of isolated REN AI files

+## REN AI Isolation

+The REN AI files have been temporarily isolated into a dedicated directory structure for development purposes.
+This isolation allows for focused work on AI features without affecting other parts of the application.

+To work with the isolated REN AI files:
+1. Navigate to the `ren-ai` directory
+2. All REN AI components, services, APIs, and hooks are organized within this directory
+3. Use the provided scripts for reintegration or removal when needed:
+   - `reintegrate-ren-ai.ps1` - Reintegrate files back to their original locations
+   - `remove-ren-ai-isolation.ps1` - Remove the isolated directory structure

 ## Contributing